puneetuttam/30-day-js-Challenge/README.md

-# This is 30days JS challenge from Hetesh
+# This is 30days JS challenge from Hitesh
 - (https://courses.chaicode.com/learn/batch/30-days-of-Javascript-challenge)